core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Media Type Registrations {#media-type}

-This specification registers the media type 'application/informative-response+cbor' for error messages as informative response defined in {{ssec-server-side-informative}} of this specification, when carrying parameters encoded in CBOR.
+This document registers the media type 'application/informative-response+cbor' for error messages as informative response defined in {{ssec-server-side-informative}}, when carrying parameters encoded in CBOR.
 This registration follows the procedures specified in {{RFC6838}}.

 * Type name: application